 - Statutory Trust

 A Wyoming statutory trust is a trust formed with the Wyoming Secretary of State for those wanting to use Real Estate Investment Trusts (REITs) and investment companies.
 These are very specific types of trust that deal with investments and securities monitored and regulated by the Securities Exchange Commission (SEC).
 Statutory trusts can be formed in most states, but the unique thing about Wyoming statutory trusts is that the trustee can be a private Wyoming LLC.
 In order to maintain absolute privacy, the trust and LLC will need to seek the service of a registered agent service in Wyoming.
-Should this type of trust be of interest to you, we are able to form the trust, LLC, and provide registered agent service for years to come.
+Should this type of trust be of interest to you, we are able to form the LLC and provide registered agent service for years to come.

 How to Form a Wyoming Statutory Trust

 Forming a Wyoming statutory trust can be formed by filing a single piece of paper, a Certificate of Trust, with the Wyoming Secretary of State.
 It doesn’t look very complicated, and in many ways, it isn’t.
 However, forming a trust in Wyoming can be a delicate process and to ensure it’s formed properly, many people hire professionals to form their trust on their behalf.
 However, regardless of who forms your statutory trust, we can serve as the registered agent for $50 a year and protect your personal address and provide a unique set of services and online tracking.

 For an overview of the trust formation process, see the steps below: